ncatlab/nlab-content/pages/2/9/8/0/892/content.md

 Given a [[set]] $S$, the __power set__ of $S$ is the set $\mathcal{P}S$ of all [[subsets]] of $S$.
 Equivalently, it is the set $\TV^S$ of all [[functions]] from $S$ to the set $\TV$ of [[truth values]].
 This is often written $2^S$, since there are (at least in [[classical logic]]) exactly $2$ truth values.

 One generally needs a specific axiom in the [[foundations]] of mathematics to ensure the existence of power sets.
 In [[predicative mathematics]] the existence of power sets (along with other "impredicative" axioms) is not accepted.
 One can use power sets to construct [[function sets]]; the converse also works using [[excluded middle]] (or anything else that will guarantee the existence of the set of truth values).
 In particular, power sets exist in any theory containing excluded middle and function sets; thus predicative theories which include function sets must also be [[constructive mathematics|constructive]].
+Note that we can still speak of a power set as a [[proper class]], sometimes called a __power class__.

 The power set $\mathcal{P}S$ is in fact a [[partial order|poset]] ordered by containment: $A$ precedes $B$ means that $A$ is a [[subset]] of $B$ ($A \subseteq B$).